United States of America

 Arriving

 The USA is gigantic, so you’ll want to try flying to the airport nearest to where you’re going.
-Thankfully you’ll have plenty of choices, as there are over 150 international airports in the country!
+Thankfully you’ll have plenty of choices, as there are around 150 international airports in the country!
 The two main hubs are New York and Los Angeles, and they’ll have direct flights to pretty much anywhere on the planet.
-Once you land most airports will be connected to public transport, and if not, will have taxi’s/shuttles outside.
+Upon arrival, most major airports will be connected to public transport, and if not, will have taxis/shuttles outside.

 You can also enter the country via land from Mexico/Canada, and another option (if you can afford it) would be to go on a cruise from Europe or Asia!